emqx/blog/en/202606/mqtt-ports.md

 [QUIC](https://www.emqx.com/en/blog/quic-protocol-the-features-use-cases-and-impact-for-iot-iov) (Quick UDP Internet Connections) is a transport layer protocol designed to improve performance over TCP.
 It provides multiple streams of data over a single connection and has built-in TLS for security.

+## Which MQTT Port Should You Use?

+Choose an MQTT port based on your application's transport and security requirements:

+- **Port 1883:** Use for standard MQTT over TCP when encryption is not required or is handled by another trusted network layer.
+- **Port 8883:** Use for MQTT over SSL/TLS when MQTT traffic needs to be encrypted.
+- **Port 443:** Use for MQTT over WebSocket when MQTT clients need to communicate through WebSocket-compatible infrastructure.
+- **Port 14567:** Use for MQTT over QUIC when your MQTT broker and clients support QUIC.

+For MQTT deployments exposed to the public Internet, **an encrypted connection such as MQTT over TLS is recommended** rather than sending MQTT traffic over an unencrypted connection.

 ## Configuring MQTT Ports

 Most [MQTT brokers](https://www.emqx.com/en/blog/the-ultimate-guide-to-mqtt-broker-comparison) allow you to configure and customize MQTT ports.
 In each of the following sections, we’ll show how to configure ports in [EMQX](https://www.emqx.com/en/products/emqx).